Natural Fertility: The Essential Guide to Improving Your Fertility Naturally

 Many of the vitamins and nutrients in fertility supplements can be found in different foods.
 However, it is extremely difficult to ensure your body is getting all of the vitamins and minerals that are essential to reproduction through diet alone.
 The popularity of fertility supplements continues to rise as additional research emerges supporting the importance of different vitamins and minerals for natural fertility and reproductive health.
 Our team of specialists recommends fertility supplements to all couples who are having difficulty conceiving either naturally or with reproductive methods.
 Fertility supplements should be taken 90 days prior to trying to get pregnant to offer maximum support for egg and sperm production.

-The supplements we recommend: Molecular Fertility products are designed by leading experts in fertility and backed by science in peer-reviewed journals and clinical fertility care experience.
-They are packed with clinically tested and patented nutrients shown to provide better absorption and benefits for natural fertility.
+The supplements we recommend: Molecular Fertility products were designed by our team of fertility practitioners.
+They are packed with clinically tested and patented nutrients shown to provide better absorption and to help support natural fertility.

 Ensure Adequate Iron levels

-Research has shown that low iron levels can lead to a lack of ovulation, increasing a woman’s risk of ovulatory infertility.
+Research has shown that low iron levels can lead to a lack of ovulation.
 Fertility specialists recommended taking iron supplements while trying to conceive and throughout pregnancy, as iron deficiency is extremely common in pregnant women.
-Supplementing iron has been shown to significantly lower the risk of ovulatory infertility .
+Supplementing iron has been shown to significantly lower the risk of ovulatory issues .
 In addition to helping ovulation, taking iron supplements when trying to get pregnant can help to prevent anemia once you are pregnant.

 Iron is an essential mineral that our bodies need for growth, development, and the production of hormones.
 It can be found naturally in beans, lentils, fish, and other seafood.
 Our bodies use iron to make hemoglobin, a protein in red blood cells that carries oxygen to organs and tissues, and myoglobin, a protein that provides oxygen to muscles.
 The amount of blood in a woman’s body increases by up to 50% during pregnancy.
 Extra iron is needed to support the additional blood volume.
 Iron deficiency is believed to increase the chances of babies being born prematurely or undersized.